 - We represented Elliott Management Company in a successful effort to enforce a security interest in tens of millions of dollars of art formerly owned by convicted fraudster Marc Dreier, which enabled Elliott to recover a significant portion of the losses it sustained on account of Dreier’s fraud.

-- Represented Halcyon in connection with Asarco distressed debt investment.
+- We represented Halcyon in connection with Asarco distressed debt investment.

 - We represented limited partners of a hedge fund in a shareholder derivative arbitration against a hedge fund manager and his stockbroker sister based on claims of systemic fraud through post-execution allocations of securities trades over more than a decade.
 After an arbitration that spanned seven months, the arbitration panel, in a unanimous opinion, awarded our clients $75 million in compensatory and punitive damages, which included $35 million for disgorgement of compensation for the period of the fraud.
 In what may be the highest arbitration award ever obtained against an individual defendant, we successfully obtained ratification by the New York Supreme Court.